Striker-67/StrikerCamModV2/readme.md

 right stick(once in any mode ex. thrid person etc brings back to your body)

-hold Grip near camera to grab
+hold Trigger near camera to grab

 # download
 downlod from releases and then put dll into your plugin folder